 On December 1, 2006, the CICA issued three new accounting standards: Handbook Section 1535, "Capital Disclosures", Handbook Section 3862, "Financial Instruments - Disclosures", and Handbook Section 3863, "Financial Instruments - Presentation".
-These Sections were adopted by the company on January 1, 2008.

 Section 1535 specifies the disclosure of (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such non-compliance.
+The new Sections 3862 and 3863 replace Handbook Section 3861, "Financial Instruments - Disclosure and Presentation", revising and enhancing its disclosure requirements, and carrying forward unchanged its presentation requirements.
+These new sections place increased emphasis on disclosures about the nature and extent of risks arising from financial instruments and how a company manages those risks.
+Refer to notes 11 and 12 of the consolidated financial statements.